adi-253/NLP/aspects/READEME.md

 - `aspect-extraction.ipynb`: This notebook focuses on aspect-based labeling, where aspects (keywords) in the news articles are extracted, categorized, and their  sentiment scores are calcuated.

-##NOTE- It is ideal to run those two notebooks in kaggle.
+## NOTE- It is ideal to run those two notebooks in kaggle.
 The links have been given in those two files.
-## Notebooks Overview